camerontarget14/griptape_comp_progress_reporter/README.md

-# Griptape Comp Progress Reporter
+# Griptape Comp Progress Reporter (WORK IN PROGRESS)

 A Quick WORK IN PROGRESS Griptape Nodes experiment that auto-generates shot progress reports from Nuke comps and publishes them to ShotGrid (Flow Production Tracking).